streamlit/docs/content/deploy/community-cloud/get-started/explore-your-workspace.md

 ## Workspaces

-Each GitHub account and organization is associated to a workspace in Community Cloud.
-When you sign in to Community Cloud for the first time, you will land in your personal workspace associated to your GitHub user account.
+Each GitHub account and organization is associated with a workspace in Community Cloud.
+When you sign in to Community Cloud for the first time, you will land in your personal workspace associated with your GitHub user account.
 The upper-left corner of Community Cloud shows your current workspace.

 ![A new, empty workspace in Streamlit Community Cloud.
 The workspace owner is displayed in the upper-left corner.](/images/streamlit-community-cloud/workspace-empty-SM.png)